htrgouvea/spellbook/README.md

 ### Contribution

-- Your contributions and suggestions are heartily ♥ welcome.
+Your contributions and suggestions are heartily ♥ welcome.
 [See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/htrgouvea/spellbook/issues) and for security issues, see here the [security policy.](/SECURITY.md) (✿ ◕‿◕)

-- If you are interested in providing financial support to this project, please visit: [heitorgouvea.me/donate](https://heitorgouvea.me/donate)

 ---

 ### License

-- This work is licensed under [MIT License.](/LICENSE.md)
+This work is licensed under [MIT License.](/LICENSE.md)